markanderstam/sye-tools/sye-aks/README.md

 The SSP (Sye Streaming Protocol) traffic needs to be able to flow in both direction from and to the egress pitchers (and possibly also to ingress or fan-out pitchers if external SSP sources are being used).

 `sye aks cluster-create` automatically opens UDP port `2123` towards all worker nodes for this purpose.
-This setting

 ### Ingress